 In the discipline of international relations, art has been studied, for example, in the context of cultural diplomacy (Schneider, 2004; Nisbett, 2013; Brown, 2020), “aesthetic turn” (Bleiker, 2001, 2009) and it has inspired development of visual methods in research and teaching (Särmä, 2019; Kangas et al., 2019).
 Art also plays a role in how international relations are imagined.
 For example, art may enforce or challenge existing hierarchies and expose implicit issues and symbolic violence in world politics (Ingram, 2019).
 My dissertation contributes to the existing research on art, politics and international relations by showing that artistic sites constitute scale-crossing power mechanisms that actors from various fields engage with to accumulate and convert capital and increase their social standing across fields and scales from local to transnational.
 These dynamics affect international relations and are supported by the relational nature of art and the field of art.

 The dissertation consists of an integrative chapter, a review article that analyses the phenomenon of biennialisation, and three case-studies, one of which is a book chapter in an edited volume and two of which are journal articles.
 I conducted fieldwork and analysed three artistic sites that were located beyond Russia’s territorial borders.
 Each of these researched sites demonstrates how a range of different fields intersected in and through them.
-The first case-study focuses on the Russian pavilion at the Venice Biennale, which is often titled as the Olympic games of the artworld where countries with their national pavilions compete for the Golden Lion award.
+The first case-study focuses on the Russian pavilion at the Venice Biennale, which is often titled as the Olympic games of the artworld, where countries with their national pavilions compete for the Golden Lion award.
 I focused on the timeframe 2011–2015, when for the first time in the pavilion’s history it was steered by a private actor for three biennials in a row – the pavilion’s commissioner was a president of an art foundation and a wife of a billionaire with links to the Russian security services.
 In the second case-study, I analyse the purpose and reception of the State Russian Museum’s satellite in Malaga, which was opened in 2015 – a year after the annexation of Crimea.
 The third case-study considers a temporary exhibition of the 19th century artists The Wanderers brought from the State Tretyakov Gallery to the Shanghai Museum.
 The exhibition was sponsored by the aluminum giant RUSAL, which had issued panda bonds in the Shanghai stock exchange earlier that year.

 The dissertation’s central contributions lie in demonstrating that also sites that are less explored, such as art exhibitions and art parties, are involved in various scale-crossing and extraterritorial power dynamics that play a role in international relations.
 The field of art does not represent an isolated and apolitical sphere that could not be affected by interests of various kinds.
 Quite the opposite: the research showed that the field of art constitutes power mechanisms that actors from other social fields and national contexts utilize.
-However, the art field also has autonomy and thus it demonstrates ability to resist attempts of instrumentalization, and therefore it does not simply surrender to those who wish to make use of it.
+However, the art field also has autonomy and it demonstrates ability to resist attempts of instrumentalization, and therefore it does not simply surrender to those who wish to make use of it.
 Moreover, art has a relational nature, and its meanings are not definitive and static, but they are produced by multiple actors and fields.

 Heteronomy in the field of art and international relations